 From this amount of pasta, I obtained 30 pieces of skinless sausages, of which I will use ten, which I think is enough for two servings, and I will freeze the rest for another time.

 How to Fry the Skinless Sausages

-Because the weather is bad outside, I will choose a compromise method: fry the sausages at home in a cast iron pan.
-If you want, you can try it in a frying pan with a very little sunflower or tasteless oil.
+Because the weather is bad outside, I will choose a compromise method: fry the sausages in a cast iron pan at home.
+If you want, try it in a frying pan with very little sunflower or tasteless oil.